Jenny-Tan/EECS351/README.md

 2. Run the `auidoEffectBoxUI.mlapp` with MATLAB 2021a or higher
 3. Enjoy and have fun!

+## Notice
+*the code used in this repository requrieds MATLAB 2021a (or higher if available).

 ## Contributor
 Jingxuan Wu, Yufei Zhu, Yingwen Tan, Jiafeng Chen